WojtusMientus/2D_Platform_Pathfinding/README.md

 ## 🔍 Pathfinding Algorithm

-The system uses a **custom 2D adaptation of the A* algorithm**, designed specifically for platforming movement, taking in three parameters:
+The system uses a *custom 2D adaptation of the A** *algorithm*, designed specifically for platforming movement, taking in three parameters:

 - **📍 Starting Position**
-- **🎯 Ending Position** (only required for the shortest path)
+- **🎯 Ending Position**
 - **🆔 Ending Platform ID**

 Since the AI does not pathfind to the player's exact position but to the platform instead, it switches from **pathfinding mode** to **walking mode** once it reaches the correct platform.